Christopher Eccleston: Early life

-Eccleston was born on 16 February 1964 into a working-class family in the Langworthy area of Salford, Lancashire, the son of Elsie and Ronnie Eccleston.
-He has two brothers named Alan and Keith, twins who are eight years older than him.
-On his religious upbringing, he has said, "My dad's family were Catholic.
+Eccleston was born on 16 February 1964 into a working-class family in the Langworthy area of Salford, then part of Lancashire.
+He is the son of Elsie and Ronnie Eccleston.
+He has twin brothers, Alan and Keith, who were born eight years before he was.
+On his religious upbringing, he said, "My dad's family were Catholic.
 My mum was very Church of England – still is – but it doesn't work for me."

 The family lived in a small terraced house on Blodwell Street before moving to Little Hulton when Eccleston was seven months old.
 He attended Joseph Eastham High School, where he became head boy.

 At the age of 19, Eccleston was inspired to pursue acting by such television dramas as Boys from the Blackstuff.
 He completed a two-year Performance Foundation Course at Salford Tech, then went on to train at the Central School of Speech and Drama.
-He was influenced in his early years by Ken Loach's film Kes and Albert Finney's performance in the film Saturday Night and Sunday Morning, but he soon found himself performing the classics, including the works of William Shakespeare, Anton Chekhov, and Molière.
+He was influenced in his early years by Ken Loach's film Kes and Albert Finney's performance in the film Saturday Night and Sunday Morning.
+He soon found himself performing the classics as well, including the works of William Shakespeare, Anton Chekhov, and Molière.

 At the age of 25, he made his professional stage debut in the Bristol Old Vic's production of A Streetcar Named Desire.
-Underemployed as an actor for some years after graduating from college, he took a variety of odd jobs at a supermarket, on building sites, and as an artist's model.
+Underemployed as an actor for some years after graduating from college, he took a variety of odd jobs: at a supermarket, on building sites, and as an artist's model.